Emily Berquist Soule

 Long Beach, CA 90840-1601

-Emily Berquist Soule, Ph.D. is a Professor of History who specializes in the early modern Spanish Empire and colonial Latin America.
-For the 2019-2020 academic year, she will be the Fletcher B. Jones Foundation Fellow at the Huntington Library in San Marino, CA, where she will be at work on her second monograph, The Atlantic Slave Trade and the Rise and Fall of the Spanish Empire (under contract, Yale University Press).
+Emily Berquist Soule, Ph.D. is a Professor of History who specializes in the Spanish Atlantic world, the early modern Spanish empire, and colonial Latin America.
+She is at work on her second monograph, The Atlantic Slave Trade and the Rise and Fall of the Spanish Empire (under contract, Yale University Press).
 The book places slavery at the center of the creation and the unraveling of the early modern Spanish Atlantic Empire, ca. 1400-1900.
 In so doing, it will shift our understanding of the Atlantic slave trade at large, positioning Spain and its empire as central to both the purchase of slaves and the global operations of the slave trade.
-Research for this project has previously been funded by a grant from the National Endowment for the Humanities (2015-2016), a Fletcher B. Jones fellowship from the Huntington Library (2019-2010), and an Internal Research Award from the Office of Research and Sponsored Programs at California State University, Long Beach (2017-2018), as well as smaller awards from the American Council of Learned Societies (2019), the American Philosophical Society (2018), the American Historical Association (2018), and the Clark Library/American Society for Eighteenth Century Studies (2018).
-Related articles have already appeared in Atlantic Studies and Slavery & Abolition, and are forthcoming in multiple book chapters as well as The Journal of Colonialism and Colonial Studies.
+Research for this project has been funded by a fellowship from the National Endowment for the Humanities (2015-2016), a Fletcher B. Jones fellowship from the Huntington Library (2019-2010), and an Internal Research Award from the Office of Research and Sponsored Programs at California State University, Long Beach (2017-2018), as well as smaller awards from various agencies, including the American Council of Learned Societies (2019), the American Philosophical Society (2018), the American Historical Association (2018), and the Clark Library/American Society for Eighteenth Century Studies (2018).
+Related articles have already appeared in Atlantic Studies and Slavery & Abolition, and in the 2020 essay collection From the Galleons to the Highlands: Slave Trade Routes in the Spanish Americas, among others.